dotlang/language/README.md

 - Parallel compilation
 - Managing name conflict in large projects
 - Add slice functions to core to return array as a pointer to another array
-- Add map data type to Std
+- Add map and array data type to Std
 - Loop functions in std using recursion and iterators
 - Decide if we can provide std as an external package rather than a built-in.
 - Example of loop: